silnrsi/langtags/doc/langtags.md

 The \_phonvar header record contains a variants field list that may be applied to any equivalence set, but it implies Latn script even if used with a non-Latin script language.
 For examle from our bg-Cyrl-BG example, we also have an equivalence set of bg-fonipa, bg-BG-fonipa, bg-Latn-fonipa, bg-Latn-BG-fonipa.
 Only one of the list of variants in the \_phonvar variants list may occur in a tag, at most.

 The **variants** field itself does not chain.
 Thus if there is more than one variant in the field then there is not a further variant that is a sequence of them both.
 For example be-Cyrl-BY has a **variants** field containing 1959acad and tarask.
 So there could be `be-1959acad` and `be-tarask` but not `be-1959acad-tarask`.
 If such a thing were allowed, then the variants list would include an entry 1959acad-tarask.
-For an example see ja-Latn with `hepburn` and `hepburm-heploc`.
+For an example see ja-Latn with `hepburn` and `hepburn-heploc`.

 Thus a complete list of equivalence sets for bg-Cyrl-GB (with only one of the variants from \_phonvar used) would be: